Virginia Dare

-Virginia Dare (born August 18, 1587, in Roanoke Colony, date of death unknown) was the first English child born in a New World English colony.
+Virginia Dare (born August 18, 1587; date of death unknown) was the first English child born in an American English colony.

 What became of Virginia and the other colonists remains a mystery.
 The fact of her birth is known because John White, Virginia's grandfather and the governor of the colony, returned to England in 1587 to seek fresh supplies.
 When White eventually returned three years later, the colonists were gone.

 During the past four hundred years, Virginia Dare has become a prominent figure in American myth and folklore, symbolizing different things to different groups of people.
 She has been featured as a main character in books, poems, songs, comic books, television programs, and films.
 Her name has been used to sell different types of goods, from vanilla products to soft drinks, as well as wine and spirits.
 Many places in North Carolina and elsewhere in the Southern United States have been named in her honor.

 Biography

-Virginia Dare was born in the Roanoke Colony in what is now North Carolina in August 1587, the first child of English parents born in the New World.
+Virginia Dare was born in the Roanoke Colony in what is now North Carolina in August 1587, the first child born in the New World to English parents.
 "Elenora, daughter to the governor of the city and wife to Ananias Dare, one of the assistants, was delivered of a daughter in Roanoke".

 Little is known of the lives of either of her parents.
-Her mother Eleanor was born in London around 1563, and was the daughter of John White, the governor of the ill-fated Roanoke Colony.
+Her mother Eleanor was born in London around 1568 and was the daughter of John White, the governor of the ill-fated Roanoke Colony.
 Eleanor married Ananias Dare (born c.
 1560), a London tiler and bricklayer, at St Bride's Church on Fleet Street in the City of London.
 He, too, was part of the Roanoke expedition.
 Virginia Dare was one of two infants born to the colonists in 1587 and the only female child known to have been born to the settlers.

 Nothing else is known of Virginia Dare's life, as the Roanoke Colony did not endure.
 Virginia's grandfather John White sailed for England for fresh supplies at the end of 1587, having established his colony.
 Because England's war with Spain brought about a pressing need for ships to defend against the Spanish Armada, he was unable to return to Roanoke until August 18, 1590, by which time he found that the settlement had been long deserted.
-The buildings had collapsed and "the houses [were] taken down".
-Worse, White was unable to find any trace of his daughter or granddaughter, or indeed any of the 80 men, 17 women, and 11 children who made up the "Lost Colony".
+The buildings had collapsed and "the houses [were] taken down"; White was unable to find any trace of his daughter or granddaughter, or any of the other 80 men, 17 women, and 11 children who made up the "Lost Colony".